 Further, all Public Housing applicants and residents are subject to the "One Strike and You're Out Policy" which prohibits violent criminal activity and, criminal activity that poses a threat to the life, health, safety or peaceful enjoyment of the residents and neighbors, and drug-related criminal activity.
 All applicants are subject to criminal background checks to ensure program eligibility which includes checks regarding status as a lifetime registered sex offender.
-Suitability screening applied to a program applicant further evaluates the applicant's ability and willingness to comply with the Lease based on past conduct.
-Public Housing Leases contain requirements that tenants do not disturb the peaceful enjoyment of others or engage in criminal, alcohol or drug related activity.
-The Authority pursues the eviction and/or termination of participants not in compliance with this policy.
+Suitability screening applied to a program applicant further evaluates the applicant's ability and willingness to comply with the lease based on past conduct.
+Public Housing leases contain requirements that tenants do not disturb the peaceful enjoyment of others or engage in criminal, alcohol or drug related activity.
+HAGC pursues the eviction and/or termination of participants not in compliance with this policy.
 Due to the New Jersey residential moratorium on evictions for non-payment of rent and the limited nature of court proceedings for evictions based on criminal activity/ drug-related criminal activity, HAGC had been limited in its ability to pursue tenant removal.
 HAGC continues to track, monitor, issue Notices to Cease and refer matters to counsel for review.
-NJ passed the Fair Chance in Housing Act (FCHA) which was effective 1/1/2022.
-HAGC will comply with this law by performing criminal background checks after applicants have been offered a unit.
+HAGC complies with the New Jersey Fair Chance in Housing Act (FCHA) by performing criminal background checks after applicants have been offered a unit.
 Any unit offer withdrawal will be in accordance with the FCHA.

-The Authority complies with the requirements of the Violence Against Women Reauthorization Act and has implemented a revised Violence Against Women Act Policy and Emergency Transfer Plan.
-Notice of Occupancy Rights under VAWA is provided in accordance with the requirements of 24 CFR Part 5, subpart L. The Authority encourages victims of violence to obtain victims protection services and counseling through social services and the court system.
-The Authority has adopted an Emergency Transfer Plan which shall be utilized to relocate program participants claiming to be entitled to protection under VAWA.
+HAGC complies with the requirements of the Violence Against Women Reauthorization Act and has implemented a revised Violence Against Women Act (VAWA) Policy and Emergency Transfer Plan.
+Notice of Occupancy Rights under VAWA is provided in accordance with the requirements of 24 CFR Part 5, subpart L. HAGC encourages victims of violence to obtain victims protection services and counseling through social services and the court system.
+HAGC has adopted an Emergency Transfer Plan which shall be utilized to relocate program participants claiming to be entitled to protection under VAWA.
 HAGC has also allocated up to 104 Section 8 Housing Choice Vouchers for victims of domestic violence.
 These vouchers are available to clients referred by various social service agencies, who certify the client as a victim of domestic violence.
-The Authority has inter-local service agreements with agencies that provide counseling, transitional housing, and other services to domestic violence victims.
+HAGC has inter-local service agreements with agencies that provide counseling, transitional housing, and other services to domestic violence victims.